k8-scalar/grasshopper/opa/README.md

 ### Register webhook with K8s control plane

 Next, generate the manifest that will be used to register OPA as an admission controller.
 This webhook will ignore any namespace with the label openpolicyagent.org/webhook=ignore.
+Furthermore it will only intercept new or updated pods of which the namespace has been labeled with the `qos:good` namespace label.

 ```
 cat > webhook-configuration.yaml <<EOF